 - Master's Degree in Translational Medicine — designed to train students in applying translational research and engineering approaches to solve fundamental problems in healthcare delivery.

 - Epidemiology & Translational Science PhD Program — designed to provide students with rigorous training in epidemiologic and biostatistical methods along with opportunities for practical experience in a wide variety of applied areas to enhance their classroom training.

 - Graduate Education in Medical Science (GEMS) Training Program — provides training to enable students in the major Biomedical Science Programs to pursue interactive investigations with clinical researchers that accelerate the application of basic science discovery to improvement of human health.

 Professional Success Skills

 Professional Success Skills, offered by the Office of Career and Professional Development, is a series of intensive workshops designed to enhance the professional development of UCSF graduate and professional students, postdoctoral and clinical fellows, and junior faculty.

 Pre-Health Undergraduate Program (PUP)

-The Pre-Health Undergraduate Program (PUP) is a summer clinical research training program for undergraduate students currently enrolled at the University of California, Berkeley (UCB), who are planning to attend dental, medical, nursing, pharmacy or physical therapy professional schools after graduation, and who have an interest in a career in clinical research.
-Accepted UCB students will be enrolled in the Designing Clinical Research course, will be paired with a UCSF professional student who is enrolled in the course, and will work with the UCSF professional student on their research project applying the principles learned in the course.
-The purpose of the course is to train UCB students to evaluate the medical literature, to design clinical and translational research studies, and to encourage long-term collaborations between UCSF and UCB students.
+The Pre-Health Undergraduate Program (PUP) is a summer clinical research training program for undergraduate students currently enrolled at accredited 4-year institutions who are planning to attend dental, medical, nursing, pharmacy or physical therapy professional schools after graduation, and who have an interest in a career in clinical research.
+Accepted students will be enrolled in the Designing Clinical Research course, will be paired with a UCSF professional student who is enrolled in the course, and will work with the UCSF professional student on their research project applying the principles learned in the course.
+The purpose of the course is to train students to evaluate the medical literature, to design clinical and translational research studies, and to encourage long-term collaborations between UCSF and undergraduate students.